ajtomar/Automated-Micro-sutures-Evaluator/README.md

 Micro-suturing is the task of performing suturing (stitching) under a microscope in the medical field.
 It is an indispensable neurosurgical skill.
 Automated evaluation of micro-suturing would lead to efficient, fast, and unbiased training of a trainee neurosurgeon.
-We propose to evaluate the effectiveness (final image) of micro-suturing using various parameters.
+The dataset is available at \http://aiimsnets.org/microsuturing.asp We propose to evaluate the effectiveness (final image) of micro-suturing using various parameters.
 In this task, I have  calculated the three parameters of the evaluation using classical computer vision algorithms.
 Namely,

 (a) Number of sutures